devclarenjoki/claremburu/README.md

 ### Hi there 👋

-My name is Clare Mburu, a frontend developer with a focus on React and Typescript.
+My name is **Clare Mburu**, a frontend developer with a focus on React and Typescript.

 Check out my portfolio [here](https://claremburu.netlify.app/)